ianstormtaylor/slate/docs/reference/slate-html-serializer/index.md

 ### `rules`
 `Array`

-An array of rules to initialize the `Html` serializer with, defining your schema.
+An array of rules to initialize the HTML serializer with, defining your schema.

 ### `defaultBlock`
 `String|Object|Block`